Hi,

 Dear All,

-Let me congratulate first all of you for having a good discussion on cite HR forum.
+Let me first congratulate all of you for having a good discussion on the Cite HR forum.

-I see this issue as an understanding issue & a company's perspective issue.
+I see this issue as an understanding issue and a company's perspective issue.

-1. As everybody is aware that gratuity is payable under Payment of Gratuity Act 1972.
-It can be paid on the basis of certain formula after completion of 5 years of continuous service.
+1. As everybody is aware, gratuity is payable under the Payment of Gratuity Act 1972.
+It can be paid based on a certain formula after the completion of 5 years of continuous service.

-2. It is company's choice to include or exclude it in CTC calculations.
-If any organisation includes it into CTC , it is important to understand what cost to be taken.
-Some company's take it @ 5% of basic wages (on which PF is deducted), some take @ 8% of basic wages.
+2. It is the company's choice to include or exclude it in CTC calculations.
+If any organization includes it in CTC, it is important to understand what cost to be taken.
+Some companies take it at 5% of basic wages (on which PF is deducted), some take it at 8% of basic wages.

-3. Another method to calculate cost of gratuity for CTC calculation, is to take actual cost incurred by employer for insuring (if insured) the benefit of gratuity (which employer pay to any insurance company every year as premium of insurance policy).
-This cost employer don't save even if any employee leave organisation before 5 years.
-This can be justified to any employee, if he claims gratuity before completing 5 years of service on the pretext of CTC basis.
+3. Another method to calculate the cost of gratuity for CTC calculation is to take the actual cost incurred by the employer for insuring (if insured) the benefit of gratuity (which the employer pays to any insurance company every year as the premium of the insurance policy).
+This cost the employer doesn't save even if any employee leaves the organization before 5 years.
+This can be justified to any employee if he claims gratuity before completing 5 years of service on the pretext of CTC basis.

-4. Employer is not legally bound to pay Gratuity before completion of 5 years of continuous service.
-Therefore, employee can not claim it, even if it is being included in CTC.
+4. The employer is not legally bound to pay gratuity before the completion of 5 years of continuous service.
+Therefore, the employee cannot claim it, even if it is being included in CTC.

-5. At last, everything depends upon company's policy.
-You can pay any thing you want or negotiated.
-No law stops to pay you more than statuatory norms.
+5. In the end, everything depends upon the company's policy.
+You can pay anything you want or negotiate.
+No law stops you from paying more than statutory norms.

 Sameer